skarlekar/rambolite/README.md

     scripts/20_setup_rbac.sh

 ## Setup a Kube API Load Balancer
 To achieve high availability for the Kubernetes API server we have setup two controller nodes running API Server services in each one of them.
-To perform load balancing between them
+To perform load balancing between them setup a nginx server to perform the load balancing among these services.

+    scripts/21_config_load_balancer.sh

+##